ZhangZhiHu/bookSeat/README.md

 # bookSeat

-This project aims to book library seat for students in Wuhan University.
+This project aims to book library seat for student in Wuhan University.

 Features:
 * automatically detect the captcha,saving you from inputting the captcha by hand.